 Things you need to do as a member of the plan are listed below.
-If you have any questions, please call Member Services (phone numbers are printed on the back cover of this booklet).
-We're here to help.
+If you have any questions, please call Member Services.

 - Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this Evidence of Coverage booklet to learn what is covered for you and the rules you need to follow to get your covered services. - O Chapters 3 and 4 give the details about your medical services, including what is covered, what is not covered, rules to follow, and what you pay. - Chapters 5 and 6 give the details about your coverage for Part D prescription drugs. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
-Please call Member Services to let us know (phone numbers are printed on the back cover of this booklet). - O We are required to follow rules set by Medicare to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
-This is called "coordination of benefits" because it involves coordinating the health and drug benefits you get from our plan with any other health and drug benefits available to you.
-We'll help you coordinate your benefits.
-(For more information about coordination of benefits, go to Chapter 1, Section 10.) - Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your plan membership card whenever you get your medical care or Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - O To help your doctors and other health providers give you the best care, learn as much as you are able to about your health problems and give them the information they need about you and your health.
-Follow the treatment plans and instructions that you and your doctors agree upon. - o Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask.
-Your doctors and other health care providers are supposed to explain things in a way you can understand.
-If you ask a question and you don't understand the answer you are given, ask again.

-- Be considerate.
+Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - o Chapters 3 and 4 give the details about your medical services. - o Chapters 5 and 6 give the details about your Part D prescription drug coverage. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
+Chapter 1 tells you about coordinating these benefits. - Tell your doctor and other health care providers that you are enrolled in our plan.
+Show your plan membership card whenever you get your medical care or Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
+Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-thecounter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask and get an answer you can understand. - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - o In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. For most Community Health Choice HMO D-SNP members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
-If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan. - o For most of your drugs covered by the plan, you must pay your share of the cost when you get the drug.
-This will be a copayment (a fixed amount).
-Chapter 6 tells what you must pay for your Part D prescription drugs. - If you get any medical services or drugs that are not covered by our plan or by other insurance you may have, you must pay the full cost. - If you disagree with our decision to deny coverage for a service or drug, you can make an appeal.
-Please see Chapter 9 of this booklet for information about how to make an appeal. - o If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - o If you are required to pay the extra amount for Part D because of your yearly income, you must pay the extra amount directly to the government to remain a member of the plan. - Tell us if you move.
-If you are going to move, it's important to tell us right away.
-Call Member Services (phone numbers are printed on the back cover of this booklet). - o If you move outside of our plan service area, you cannot remain a member of our plan.
-(Chapter 1 tells about our service area.)
-We can help you figure out whether you are moving outside our service area.
-If you are leaving our service area, you will have a Special Enrollment Period when you can join any Medicare plan available in your new area.
-We can let you know if we have a plan in your new area. - o If you move within our service area, we still need to know so we can keep your membership record up to date and know how to contact you. - o If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
-You can find phone numbers and contact information for these organizations in Chapter 2. - Call Member Services for help if you have questions or concerns.
-We also welcome any suggestions you may have for improving our plan. - Phone numbers and calling hours for Member Services are printed on the back cover of this booklet.
+As a plan member, you are responsible for these payments: - For most Community Health Choice HMO D-SNP members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
+If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - o If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must continue to pay the extra amount directly to the government to remain a member of the plan.

+- If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside of our plan service area, you cannot remain a member of our plan. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).